MatSciRE/Material_Science_Relation_Extraction/README.md

 NVIDIA Tesla K40m GPU with 12
 GB RAM, 6 Gbps clock cycle and GDDR5 memory.
 All the methods took less than 4 GPU hours for training.
 In server, pre-processing and pointer-network model (without BERT).
 For running the BERT models, CUDA version V11.1.105 has been used.
 Pytorch needs to be used.

-Pytorch-transformers
-Recordclass

 The libraries can be installed with command - !pip install e.g.

 - !pip install pytorch-transformers
 - !pip install recordclass

 The version of the packages are pytorch-transformers-1.2.0 and recordclass-0.17.2.
-After the following statements, the following packages are installed.
+The following packages are installed for our work.

 - boto3-1.24.32
 - botocore-1.27.32